joedelbalzo/joedelbalzo/README.md

 ## 🚀 About Me

-I'm a Software Engineer at the future of agency.
-I write their clients a lot of front-end JavaScript and CSS code, and some back-end code when I'm lucky!</br><br/>
+I'm a Software Engineer.
+I write a lot of API/Middleware code.
+I used to write their clients a lot of front-end JavaScript and CSS code!</br><br/>
-I love to build scalable and maintainable applications, and I have experience working with React, React-Redux, Express, Node, and PostgreSQL.</br><br/>
+I love to build scalable and maintainable applications, and I have experience working with React, React-Redux, NestJS, Express, Node, and PostgreSQL.</br><br/>
 Artist-turned-coder.
 I liked creating beauty before; I like creating beauty now.
 Former Lighting Designer, Network Designer, and Console Programmer.
 Musician, Cold Brew Drinker, Sports Fanatic, Certified Cicerone®